symfony/symfony-docs/book/doctrine.rst

 .. tip::

-   The targetEntity value in the decorator used above can reference any entity with a valid namespace, not just entities defined in the same class.
+   The targetEntity value in the decorator used above can reference any entity with a valid namespace, not just entities defined in the same namespace.
 To relate to an entity defined in a different class or bundle, enter a full namespace as the targetEntity.